Golden Gate to Ancient Rus'. VI

 Student message

 Yuri Dolgoruky was an active prince.
-The city of Vladimir grew especially during his reign.
+The city of Vladimir especially grew during his reign.

-Slide 15
+Slide 15 Fizminutka

-Teacher: At that time, the alphabet was different from the modern one and was called Cyrillic
+Teacher: At that time the alphabet was different from the modern one and was called Cyrillic

 What letters are similar to modern ones?